AYUSH-ISHAN/Lander_Compete/README.md

 # RL_Models_Comparision

-# To do :
-# Do some practice of ML in C++
-# Use of Ray -RLib  and its inbuild models and desigining policy of your own after doing some research.
-(See Dev Raj repo for more references).

-1. Code Models like A2C, ACCR, PPO, etc from scratch.
-2. May be use a Lunar Lander env or something similar.
+# Soon I will be uploading the Results, Analysis and Comparisions of the models.

-3. Compare the outputs from these models and see the results.
+ Compare the outputs from these models and see the results.
-4. Use Tensorboard (Or something else) to see the live changes in accuracy Or losses.
+ Use Tensorboard (Or something else) to see the live changes in accuracy Or losses.
-5. Last but not the list.
+ Last but not the list.
 Do Something Visionary.